Home

 To promote nuclear power, Lynas brings up Einstein's equation, E = mc², where c is the speed of light (300 million meters per second): "Clearly even with a very small amount of fissionable material, multiplying it by the square of 300 million yields a very big number."
 While this statement sounds impressive, the equation applies to any type of energy, including that generated by fossil fuels.
 The enormous energy produced in a nuclear reaction actually comes from breaking the strong force holding together the particles in an atomic nucleus (Wikipedia).

-The author's also believes that we are smart enough now that the technological fixes we devise won't have unforeseen consequences.
+The author also believes that we are smart enough now that the technological fixes we devise won't have unforeseen consequences.
 I don't buy that and two examples he gives in the book belie his point.
 First, the invention of fertilizer in the early 1900s had two effects, one good and one bad: (i) it has enabled us to feed the rapidly expanding population and (ii) it led us down the road to exceeding the nitrogen (biogeochemical) boundary.
 Second, the invention of freon in the 1920s also had two effects, good and bad: (i) it made safe refrigeration and air conditioning possible and (ii) it led to the depletion of the ozone layer.
 The bad effects only became apparent many decades later.

 The use of fertilizer is an interesting issue.
 The alternative, organic farming, has a lower yield (persons fed per acre farmed).
 Consequently, reducing or eliminating the use of fertilizer would require increased land use (probably achieved by deforestation), thus resulting in exceeding the land use boundary, losses in biodiversity, and further aggravating climate change.
 On the other hand, I'm not optimistic about the development of genetically-modified, self-fertilizing grains, a feat which Lynas foresees happening within 10 years.
 (The roots of naturally self-fertilizing grains provide an oxygen-free environment for microbes which produce nitrogen.)